Dezra and Irene

 I took in the information without much emotion.
 After that, we returned to Dezra and John’s house, where they gave Heather and me a book about Scotland and a silver spoon keepsake.
 They then drove us back to The Boat of Garten, where I would meet my cousins for a drink.

 My cousins all wanted her to hear about the adventure.
-I told them about what I had learned about my mother.
-Then I said, “There was this one thing.”
+I told them about what I had learned about my mother, and then I said, “There was this one thing.”

 At this moment, all the emotion attached to this news became overwhelming.
 I could barely talk as the tears began flooding my eyes.
 Heather had to tell my cousins the story of the abortion attempt.
 I am okay with talking about it now; however, it was overwhelming.